open-AIMS/ADRIAIndicators.jl/docs/src/index.md

 ## Building Documentation

-The documentation is not currently hosted online but can be built locally.
+The documentation is hosted online but can also be built locally for offline use or development purposes.

 First, ensure you have the project dependencies installed:
 ```bash